Michaelwhitney93/AlienInvaderDefender/proposal.md

 - [ ] Will be created or 'spawned' by towers
 * Bonus Features
 - [ ] With different towers implemented there will be different Projectiles
+- [ ] Projectiles will do a certain amount of damage based on what level the tower is
 - [ ] Different types of projectiles will have different effects on enemies('slow', 'burn', 'freeze')

 ### Player Stats